 - Electronic soft button controls

 - Quiet operation on low level won’t disturb sleep

 - Smaller room coverage than others in its price range (89 sq. ft.)

 - No auto-off timer feature

 - Electronic controls may not be suitable for some

-The air cleaning performance is very good and it’s a best seller.
-Other buyers have the same to say, too.
-Don’t take my word it alone, though.
-Be sure to check out why it's one of the most popular and received the Amazon's Choice label.
+Don’t take my word for it, though.
+Be sure to check out why it's one of the most popular models and received the Amazon's Choice label.

 Note: It’s also available in black as well!

 3. GermGuardian AC4100 3-in-1: Got a small room?
 Get great performance for less money.